Serenity Gathering Review: Experiences Amongst The Yucca Brevifolia

 As I sat with the other media people from Euphoric Styles we debated the merits, and pitfalls of this festival along with what made this festival any different and this is what we concluded.

 Part of what made this experience special was the openness and amiable nature of the participants.
-It was concluded that this was due to the surplus of psychedelics and lack of “party drugs” compared to other events.
+It was concluded that this was due to the surplus of psychedelic festival-goers compared to other events.
 Another standout from the weekend was how nice and friendly the entire crew and staff was.
-Security never felt overbearing, I wasn’t gulping down whiskey gingers before I entered because I wasn’t able to bring alcohol in (since alcohol was not provided at the event).
+Security never felt overbearing, so I wasn’t gulping down whiskey gingers before I entered because I wasn’t able to bring alcohol in (since alcohol was not provided at the event).
 Finally, I can’t talk about the lineup enough.
 I was familiar with one artist at the event but my faith in the organizers was correct and I could always find music with a vibe that I was into.
 I’ll come away from the weekend being a fan of Nahko and The Medicine People, Lafa Taylor, and EVeryman.
 Mind you, I had never listened to any of these artists before and would probably have reacted differently had I not been introduced to them in a different environment.

 Overall here is what you need to know if you intend to go next year: